ianpmaher/ri-api/README.md

 #### 6. `./history`
 This endpoint provides a list of history facts from Rhode Island.
 The source is originally from the Rhode Island Secretary of State's website, a timeline.
 I will add parameters in the future.

+#### 7. `./people`
+This endpoint provides a list of famous people from Rhode Island.
+The information contained is largely scraped from the Wikipedia page: <a href="https://en.wikipedia.org/wiki/List_of_people_from_Rhode_Island">https://en.wikipedia.org/wiki/List_of_people_from_Rhode_Island</a>
+I will add more structure in the future to allow more functionality.
+The list is a json file I had scraped using cheerio function found in this repo.

 ## Usage